Nigeria’s Sone Aluko continues scoring as Hebei hold Beijing Renhe | Goal.com

 Nigeria’s Sone Aluko continues scoring as Hebei hold Beijing Renhe

-Sone Aluko continues his scoring form as Hebei held Beijing Renhe to a 1-1 stalemate in Chinese Super League game at Langfang Stadium on Saturday.
+Sone Aluko continued his scoring form Beijing Renhe and Hebei China Fortune played out a 1-1 draw at Langfang Stadium in the Chinese Super League Saturday.

 After opening his goal account in the Chinese top-flight last weekend, the 30-year-old found the back of the net in his seventh appearance for his side.

-Aluko opened the scoring with only 13 minutes into the match after benefitting from Yongjing Cao’s assist.
+Aluko opened the scoring only 13 minutes into the match after benefitting from Yongjing Cao’s assist.

-Hebei capitalised on their numerical advantage as Dong Xuesheng equalised after he was set up by former Barcelona midfielder Javier Mascherano.
+Hebei capitalised on their numerical advantage when Dong Xuesheng equalised after he was set up by former Barcelona midfielder Javier Mascherano.

 With the draw, Beijing Renhe are 15th on the table after securing five points from seven games.